 5. Subprocessors.

-The Bedrock Consortium generally authorizes the use of Subprocessors to Process Node Data in connection with fulfilling Steward’s obligations under the BSA and/or this DPA; provided that such Subprocessors meet the requirements set forth in the Bedrock Governance Framework.
+LFGN generally authorizes the use of Subprocessors to Process Node Data in connection with fulfilling Steward’s obligations under the SA and/or this DPA; provided that such Subprocessors meet the requirements set forth in the Bedrock Governance Framework.
 Steward will remain fully responsible for fulfilment of its obligations under this DPA and will remain the primary point of contact regarding any Processing of Node Data.
 Steward will be responsible for the acts and omissions of its Subprocessors and anyone else to which the Processing of Node Data or operation of the Node has been delegated by it.
 Steward will impose contractual obligations on its Subprocessors that are at least equivalent to those obligations imposed on Steward under this DPA.
-Upon Bedrock Consortium request, Bedrock Consortium has the right to review and recommend changes to the relevant subprocessing contract between Steward and its Subprocessors, and Steward will reasonably comply with such request.
-Steward will notify the Bedrock Consortium in writing (email acceptable) of any proposed changes to its Subprocessors and give the Bedrock Consortium the opportunity to object to such changes.
-Within thirty (30) days after Steward notifies the Bedrock Consortium of the intended change, the Bedrock Consortium can object to the addition of a Subprocessor on the basis that such addition would cause the Bedrock Consortium to violate the GDPR or other applicable privacy laws.
+Upon LFGN request, LFGN has the right to review and recommend changes to the relevant subprocessing contract between Steward and its Subprocessors, and Steward will reasonably comply with such request.
+Steward will notify LFGN in writing (email acceptable) of any proposed changes to its Subprocessors and give LFGN the opportunity to object to such changes.
+Within thirty (30) days after Steward notifies LFGN of the intended change, LFGN can object to the addition of a Subprocessor on the basis that such addition would cause LFGN to violate the GDPR or other applicable privacy laws.
 Such objection shall be in writing and include specific reasons for its objection and reasonable options to mitigate, if any.
-If the Bedrock Consortium does not object within such period, the respective Subprocessor will be permitted to Process Node Data.
-If the Bedrock Consortium objects to the addition of a Subprocessor in accordance with this Section 5 and Steward cannot reasonably accommodate such objection, Steward will promptly notify it in writing stating in reasonable detail the reason for such inability to accommodate such objection.
-In such event, the parties shall cooperate in good faith to find a feasible workaround; provided that, if the parties are unable to find a feasible workaround within thirty (30) days of Steward’s notice, then the Bedrock Consortium may terminate the affected Services as set out in the BSA without any liability to Steward.
+If LFGN does not object within such period, the respective Subprocessor will be permitted to Process Node Data.
+If LFGN objects to the addition of a Subprocessor in accordance with this Section 5 and Steward cannot reasonably accommodate such objection, Steward will promptly notify it in writing stating in reasonable detail the reason for such inability to accommodate such objection.
+In such event, the parties shall cooperate in good faith to find a feasible workaround; provided that, if the parties are unable to find a feasible workaround within thirty (30) days of Steward’s notice, then LFGN may terminate the affected Services as set out in the SA without any liability to Steward.

 6. Data Transfers.

-For all Stewards not based in the European Economic Area (EEA), by signing this DPA, each party is deemed to have signed the Standard Contractual Clauses, attached hereto as Schedule 2, with the Bedrock Consortium , on its own and on behalf of the respective Transaction Authors, as the “Data Exporter” and Steward as the “Data Importer” (as each of these terms is defined in the Standard Contractual Clauses).
+For all Stewards not based in the European Economic Area (EEA), by signing this DPA, each party is deemed to have signed the Standard Contractual Clauses, attached hereto as Schedule 2, with LFGN , on its own and on behalf of the respective Transaction Authors, as the “Data Exporter” and Steward as the “Data Importer” (as each of these terms is defined in the Standard Contractual Clauses).
 If a Subprocessor of Steward is a Data Importer, Steward agrees that it will enter into the EU controller to non-EU or EEA processor Standard Contractual Clauses on behalf of such Subprocessor if it is an affiliate of Steward, otherwise Steward will enter into a written agreement imposing obligations on such Subprocessor at least as stringent as those imposed on Steward in accordance with Clause 11 of the Standard Contractual Clauses.

 7. Security Safeguards .